Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: EXPERIMENTS

 \subsection{Place recognition across summer and winter}

-We use the first 1000 images (at 1Hz) from the Norland sequence as the test case for this experiment.
-We extract features for summer images and translate winter images to summer followed by feature extraction.
-Both features are extracted in the same domain.
-A single feature, even in this learned space, is not able to localize with sufficient accuracy.
-Therefore, we to use sequences of features for place recognition.
-Our implementation of these features is very simple compared to SeqSLAM \cite{seqSLAM}.

-In order to use sequences, we compose the corresponding features from the sequence of images, that is, for a sequence length $n$ starting at time $t$, the feature $f_{t-n+1:t} = [~f_{t-n+1}^{T}~f_{t-n}^{T}~ \hdots~f_t^{T}~]^{T}$, in other words, simply stacking features for single images, gives us a feature for the sequence.

-For matching, we use cosine distances, after normalizing each feature to unit length.
+We perform a set of experiments that demonstrate the use of the learned features as well as the generated images for place recognition.
+In particular, we use the concatenated discriminator feature vector, $\mathbf{f}_{t-n+1:t}$ directly to find the nearest-neighbour match in the feature space.

+For nearest-neighbour, we threshold the maximum distance to generate precision-recall curves.
 The results for various sequence length are given in Fig. \ref{fig:results}.

-This experiment shows that these learned features, along with the generator that translates from winter to summer, can be effectively used for place recognition under severe illumination changes.
-For comparison with SeqSLAM on the same dataset, we refer the reader to \cite{nikoThereYet}(Fig. 4), where the performance of SeqSLAM is shown for various sequence lengths.
-Our method is able to achieve full precision with a much smaller sequence length.
+This experiment shows that learned features, along with the generator that translates from winter to summer, can be effectively used for place recognition under severe illumination changes. significantly outperforming vanilla SeqSLAM (Fig. \ref{fig:results}(c)).

+Additionally, we use the generated-summer image sequences in a traditional place recognition algorithm \cite{seqSLAM}.
+The performance (Fig. \ref{fig:results}(b)) improves compared to nearest-neighbour matching in feature space in all cases expect when the sequence length is 1.
+This means that the learned features are better as discriminating between images, however, concatenating them is a very simple idea and more sophisticated algorithms can be designed.

+Finally, we compare the performance of SeqSLAM on the original winter and summer images and the results are reported in Fig. \ref{fig:results}(c).
+It can be seen that place recognition performance improves significantly when using generated-summer images, as they are perceptually closer to the original summer images, leading to a boost in performance for SeqSLAM.